Iswenzz/gsclib/docs/async.md

-# Critical Sections
+# Async

 Critical sections are used to protect shared resources from concurrent access, which can lead to race conditions and other synchronization issues.
 By executing a critical section as an atomic operation, you can ensure that the shared resource is not modified by another process or thread while the critical section is being executed.

 ## Example

-You can define the following GSC functions to ensure concurrent access to MySQL/HTTP/FTP/CURL etc...
+You can define the following GSC functions to ensure concurrent access to MySQL/HTTP/FTP etc...

 ```c
 main()